 I had my GPS and was heading to San Juan.

-From the few words I had understood, they were telling me to stay off the made road and get back onto the Salar.
+From the few words I had understood though, they were telling me to stay off the man made road and get back onto the Salar.

-I saw a few tourist 4x4’s ding the same and tried to find their road on the salt.
+I saw a few tourist 4x4’s doing the same and tried to follow their route on the salt.

 The road soon turned to sand and it was impossible to ride.

 And the 4x4 tracks also took a sharp turn into the middle of the salt and away from the direction I was heading.

 I had to backtrack almost 2 kilometres to find the road I started on, then followed the new dirt road despite its bumps, potholes and washboards.

 It was very tough cycling.
 A very difficult day.